brendt/stitcher.io/src/content/blog/2018-04-25-phpstorm-performance-issues-on-osx.md

 - Disabling `Subpixel` antialiasing.
 Go to `Settings > Appearance & Behavior > Appearance`
 to configure antialiasing in your editor to `Greyscale` instead.
 Your fonts won't look as good, but you'll notice a huge performance improvement.
 - Wait for JetBrains to find a fix.
-2018.2 might fix address some issues, but the real solution will take a while.
+2018.2 might fix some things, but the real solution will take a while.
 There's an active discussion on the topic [here](*https://youtrack.jetbrains.com/issue/JRE-526#u=1466510431624).

 If you're looking for even more performance improvements that can be made in PHPStorm,